In the Future

 In the Future is the second album by Black Mountain, which was released January 21, 2008.
 It follows their eponymous debut album which was released in 2005.
-A "limited edition" of the album was released on the same day with 3 bonus tracks on a second disc.
-It debuted on the UK Album Chart at #72.
+A "limited edition" of the album was released on the same day with three bonus tracks on a second disc.
+It debuted on the UK Albums Chart at number 72.

 The album art was designed by keyboardist Jeremy Schmidt, who was influenced by Storm Thorgerson's work.

 The album was a nominee for the 2008 Polaris Music Prize.

 Franz Nicolay, of The Hold Steady, listed the album as one of his favourite releases in 2008.

 Track listing

-All songs written by Stephen McBean, except where noted.
+All music by Black Mountain; all lyrics by Stephen McBean, except "Night Walks" by Amber Webber.